-2) If you are running Max6, make sure to run in 32-bit mode.
-(If using a Mac, "Get Info" on the Application and choose 32-bit mode before launching Max6, or for Windows download the 32-bit version of Max6).
+2) If you are running Max6 or Max7, make sure to run in 32-bit mode.
+(If using a Mac, "Get Info" on the Application and choose 32-bit mode before launching Max6 or Max7, or for Windows download the 32-bit version of Max6 or Max7).

 3) Decompress the .zip file (if this is not done automatically) and open the folder.
-Launch (double-click) the file: name\of\instrument-PIECE-Main-Patch.maxpat.
-(Fill in the blank for the instrument with the specific piece you are running.)
+Launch (double-click) the file: name_of_instrument-PIECE-Main-Patch.maxpat.
+(Fill in the blank for instrument with the specific piece you are running.)
 (If you list files by date with the newest files at the top, the main patcher file will be one of the first files you see.)

-4) Once the patch is loaded, read the README subpatcher in the main max patch carefully.
+4) Once the patch is loaded, read the README subpatcher in the main Max patch carefully, including any subpatchers inside the README.